BeeGrinder/FantasyGrounds-SW5e/README.md

 May 8, 2020

 The old NPC module is no longer required.
 All the old NPCs, plus some new ones, are in the PHB module.
+There are now 124 out of 276 NPCs added to the PHB module.

 Apr.
 15, 2020 Update